ovieh/burger-sequelize/README.md

 > Burger-Sequelize is a Full stack Node app using MySQL, Sequelize, Express, and Handlebars.

 This app demonstrates the use of Node.js, Express.js, MySQL, Sequelize, and Handlebars in creating a CRUD application.
-Devour-a-Burger lets users create burgers and log when they are devoured.
+Burger-Sequelize lets users create burgers and log when they are devoured.
 When a user creates a burger the burger's name is stored in a database.
 The name of the burger is displayed using a call to the database along with an option to devour the burgers.
 Devoured burgers are displayed to the user.

 ## Table of Contents